-- 8. Periodic and determinable allowances, such as alimony and child support payments, and regular cash and non-cash contributions or gifts received by or on behalf of members of the family from agencies or persons not residing in the dwelling. - All regular pay, special pay, and allowances of a family member in the Armed Forces.
+- 8. Periodic and determinable allowances, such as alimony and child support payments, and regular cash and non-cash contributions or gifts received by or on behalf of members of the family from agencies or persons not residing in the dwelling. - 8-9.
+Student financial assistance that exceeds the actual covered costs of the student. - 9-10.
+All regular pay, special pay, and allowances of a family member in the Armed Forces.
 [See #8 under Annual Income Exclusions concerning pay for exposure to hostile fire.]